fal-works/p5js-templates/docs/README.md

 - If something doesn't work related to npm packages, try the below:
     1. Reload the VS Code window (`Ctrl+P` or `⌘+P` -> type `reload window` then `ENTER`).
     2. If still not resolved, reinstall package dependencies (`npm install` or `pnpm install`), then reload the window again.

+### npm scripts

+- Some templates use [TypeScript](https://www.typescriptlang.org/) and/or [Rollup](https://rollupjs.org/) for building the JavaScript file to be run on browsers.
+This process is automated and programmed with npm scripts, which are defined in the `scripts` field in `package.json` and can be run with command-line `npm run (command name)`.

+- For understanding how to construct npm scripts, you may want to google around "npm scripts" or "npm run-script" or something.
+And check out the below:
+    - Difference between globally and locally installed packages
+    - What the `node_modules` directory is
+    - Connecting commands with `&` or `&&` (this enables you to run them in parallel/sequential)
+    - `pre`/`post` prefix of commands
+    - `npx` command

 ### HTML/CSS